 - Proof of U.S. citizenship or legal residence if you weren’t born in the U.S.

 - Social security card if you’re already drawing benefits

 - Health insurance information including the type of coverage and effective dates of coverage

 - Employment information if applicable, such as a W-2 form

 - U.S. military discharge papers if you served in the military before 1968

 The only way to sign up online for Original Medicare online is through SSA.gov, the official Social Security website.
 Luckily, the site has an application that can be completed quickly.
 If you’re eligible and ready to enroll, click here to start a new application on SSA.gov.
 And don’t worry; while the SSA manages the eligibility component, you don’t have to be receiving social security benefits to get Medicare.
-If you’d like to learn more about which benefits you are eligible for, use our free Social Security Calculator.
+If you’d like to learn more about which benefits you are eligible for, use our free Social Security Optimizer.

 When signing up for Original Medicare, make sure you are on Social Security’s official government website.
 Other sites that claim to process Original Medicare enrollment are typically using your information for marketing purposes.
 They will not push your information through to the Social Security Administration.

 Sign up by phone

 To apply for Original Medicare by phone, you can call Social Security at 1-800-772-1213 (TTY 1-800-325-0778).